ozdemre/RoboND-Pick-and-Place/writeup_pick_and_place.md

 1. All the steps for [IK_server.py](./IK_server.py) is given below.
 2. Here is the [Video](https://www.youtube.com/watch?v=30WFnx8ArHI) for 9/10 successful pick and place operations.

-Here what I have learn:
-1. Definitely use a powerful computer.
-SSD Disk, 4GB ram with 2 processors is incredibly slow, especially while screen recording.
-2. I used relatively simple and straight forward method here.
-For some operations some of the joints seem to be moving unnecessarily much, even though trajectory is on track.
-Might be related with joint limits
-3. Regarding with first 3 joints, joint configuration is always elbow up as it seem more natural to me.
-Elbow down option could be also added.
-4. For optimizing run time, code can be improved.
-There are some unnecessary calculation which slow he process down.
-As a further step this can be worked.
-Migrating the calculations to another programming language is also an option(C++)

 **Problem Statement:**